We did find this:

 For our journey, Nicholas and I started at the Big O and took the Montreal subway, riding north to find the apartment Jackie Robinson and his wife, Rachel, rented when he played Triple-A baseball in Montreal before he famously broke the MLB color barrier with the Brooklyn Dodgers.
 We found it, and the plaque.

-A side note: I’d seen photographs but scant video of the Expos’ time at Jarry Park, but voila!
-I recently ran across this 1970 Expos-Pirates game that featured Roberto Clemente, Willie Stargell and Rusty Staub.
+Until recently, I had seen several photographs but little video of the Expos at Jarry Park.
+But voila!
+I found this gem — a 1970 Expos-Pirates game that featured Roberto Clemente, Willie Stargell and Rusty Staub.

 After leaving the Robinsons’ apartment, we walked about 15 minutes to Jarry Park (the city park, not the baseball stadium) that’s still there today.
 In fact, Montreal turned the baseball stadium into a tennis stadium in the early 1980s.
 It’s now known as IGA Stadium.
 And the city park that surrounds the tennis facility is a maze of outdoor activities — walking trails, running tracks and, yes, the swimming pool.